subikshan2006/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

+# Monitoring-soil-moisture-value-in-Thing speak cloud
+# NAME:Subikshan P
-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
+# REG NO:212223240161
-# Uploading soil moisture sensor data in Thing Speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.